neondatabase/website/content/docs/guides/guides-intro.md

 #### Project sharing

-Learn how to share your Neon project with anyone using Neon's project sharing feature.
+Share your Neon project with anyone.

 <DetailIconCards>